Skip to main content

 Why we chose the Dell UltraSharp U4025QW:

 Dell introduced an update for its popular UltraSharp U4021QW 40-inch curved 5K monitor earlier this year.
-The Dell UltraSharp U4025QW 40-inch Curved Thunderbolt hub monitor, as the name suggests, is loaded when it comes to I/O. It supports 140 watts of power delivery through the Thunderbolt 4 port, alongside HDMI 2.1, DisplayPort 1.4, an RJ45 Ethernet jack, and a host of USB ports.
-It also comes with pop-down, forward-facing USB ports first seen on Dell’s 6K UltraSharp monitor.
+The UltraSharp U4025QW 40-inch Curved Thunderbolt hub monitor, as the name suggests, is loaded when it comes to I/O. It supports 140 watts of power delivery through the Thunderbolt 4 port, alongside HDMI 2.1, DisplayPort 1.4, an RJ45 Ethernet jack, and a host of USB ports.
+A practical feature is the pop-down, forward-facing USB ports, which were first seen on Dell’s 6K UltraSharp monitor.

 Dell UltraSharp 40 Curved Thunderbolt Hub Monitor - U4025QW